htanama/LazyVim/README.md

 mv ~/.cache/nvim{,.bak}
 ```

-This is my neovim configuration and plugin with tokyonight theme
+This is my neovim configuration and plugin with tokyonight theme and copy and run this command:

 ```
 git clone https://github.com/htanama/LazyVim.git ~/.config/nvim